 If you've weeks – maybe even a month or two – to spare, it's well worth slowing down and soaking up Portugal.
 Spend time seeking out Lisbon and Porto's up-and-coming neighbourhoods.

 Go off-the-beaten-track to the majestic historical city of Coimbra, and explore the underrated Tavira and more of the eastern Algarve's quieter coast.
 Finally, give the fairytale town of Sintra what it deserves: a few days more than a day trip.

-With September highs climbing to 27ºC, Portugal may still be a tad too warm for travellers better equipped to deal with cooler temps.
-However, it's good to know that things tend to simmer down some in the evenings, making strolls to local bars for drinks and petiscos (the snackier version of Spanish tapas) extremely pleasant.
+With September highs climbing to 27ºC, Portugal may still be a tad too warm for travellers better equipped to dealing with cooler temps.
+However, it's good to know that things tend to simmer down in the evenings, making strolls to local bars for drinks and petiscos (the snackier version of Spanish tapas) extremely pleasant.

 Both September and October are popular times to visit China.
 Not least because the spectacular Mid-Autumn Festival takes place during this period, celebrating the end of the harvest.
-Dates vary, but the special day usually occurs between mid-September and the very beginning of October.
+Dates vary, but the special day usually occurs between mid-September and the beginning of October.

 Weather-wise, the northern regions are particularly fine to visit anytime in September, though humidity in the south can remain high until later on in the month.

 Use this weather pattern to help guide your trip.
 Begin in Beijing, the electrifying 3,000-year-old capital.
 The Great Wall, a travel classic, is about an hour and 30 minutes by car.
 You'll want several days to walk and explore this sheer wonder.